joagre/ratatoskr/ideas/r.md

 b = 4711       // Error!
 ```

-In the example above, `a = "foo"` leads to a runtime error, where `a`
+In the example above, `a = "foo"` leads to an error, where `a`
 is expected to be `42`, not `"foo"`.
 Such mismatches are typically
 used as assertions or may indicate a software bug.
-A catastrophic
+A runtime error
-runtime error halts the execution of the job where the mismatch
+halts the execution of the job where the mismatch occurred.
+For more
-occurred.
-For more details on concurrency and jobs, refer to the
+details on concurrency and jobs, refer to the
 [Concurrency](concurrency) section.

-Additionally, in the example above, `a = 4711` results in a compiler
+Additionally, in the example above, `b = 4711` would result in a
-error because a has not been previously bound."
+compiler error because `b` has not been previously bound.

 The pattern matching capability of bind expressions can be utilized
 to deconstruct composite values into their primitive components.